In Utah, a limited liability company must have a business name that is unique from other limited liability companies.

 Utah Secretary of State Business Search tool allows you to see who owns an LLC.

-It is here that you can also view an LLC's Certificate of Existence, management team, registered agent, its filing number, and the entity type.
+Through the Utah Secretary of State, you can also view an LLC's Certificate of Existence, management team, registered agent, its filing number, and the entity type.

 Can I Change the Name of My LLC in Utah?